michaelrsweet/pdfio/doc/pdfio.md

 }
 ```

-We then loops through the fragments for the current line, drawing checkboxes,
+We then loop through the fragments for the current line, drawing checkboxes,
 images, and text as needed.
 When a hyperlink is present, we add the link to the
 `links` array in the `docdata_t` structure, mapping "@" and "@@" to an internal
 link corresponding to the linked text: